quentin-dumont/Switch-Them-All/README.md

 # Switch Them All!

-"Switch Them All!" is a little Puzzle Quest (a Match-3 game with levels and ennemies) I developped in Python/Pygame with two friends on my first year at the university.
+"Switch Them All!" is a little Puzzle Quest (more precisely a Match-3 game with levels and ennemies) I developped in Python/Pygame with two friends on my first year at the university.
 This is my first development project, please don't be too careful about the code quality ;)

 Requires : Python 3, Pygame